inmanta/inmanta-core/docs/quickstart.rst

 Ubuntu
 ------

-The packages to install Impera on Ubuntu are available in a ppa.
-The following instructions add the repository and install Impera:
+The packages to install Inmanta on Ubuntu are available in a ppa.
+The following instructions add the repository and install Inmanta:

 .. code-block:: sh

-    echo "deb https://impera.io/repo/trusty/ /" | sudo su -c "cat > /etc/apt/sources.list.d/impera.list"
+    echo "deb https://inmanta.io/repo/trusty/ /" | sudo su -c "cat > /etc/apt/sources.list.d/inmanta.list"
     sudo apt-get update
-    sudo apt-get install python3-impera
+    sudo apt-get install python3-inmanta

 Apt might warn about unauthenticated packages, because the packages in our repository have not been signed.